LondonJim/Guess-Word-Game/README.md

 As a player,
 So I know how well I'm doing,
 I want the correct letters revealed

 As a player,
+So I do not repeat a letter,
+I want the list of past guesses displayed

+As a player,
 So there is an end to the game,